-Penalised regressions account both for the number of parameters p in a model and their absolute estimates differs between approaches: In ridge regression $\lambda=2$ (also called 'L2-regression $\lambda=1$ ' Hoerl and Kennard 1970), in LASSO regression $\lambda=1$ (see below) $\lambda$ is optimised using the L1-norm together with the pairwise L $\infty$ -norm (Bondell and Reich 2007).
+Penalised regressions account both for the number of parameters p in a model and their absolute estimates differs between approaches: In ridge regression $\lambda=2$ (also called 'L2-norm': Hoerl and Kennard 1970), in LASSO regression $\lambda=1$ 'L1-norm': Tibshirani 1996) and in OSCAR (see below) λ is optimised using the L1-norm together with the pairwise L ∞ -norm (Bondell and Reich 2007).
 The combination of L1 and L2 norms is called the elastic net (Zou and Hastie 2005) and is similar to OSCAR (Bondell and Reich 2007).
 Depending on the form of the penalty, the regression coefficients are shrunk and/or selected.
 While all methods mentioned lead to shrinkage of the regression coefficients towards zero, ridge regression performs neither selection nor grouping, while LASSO selects but does not group parameters.
 Shrinkage of the coefficients towards zero leads to an estimation bias, but also to a smaller prediction error due to decreased variance (Hastie et al. 2009).

-$$\beta$$ : model complexity = $\sum{j=1}^{p} |\beta_j|^{\lambda}$ .
+$$\beta$$ : model complexity = $\sum{j=1}^{p} |\beta_j|^{\lambda}$.
 The degree of penalisation

 Octagonal shrinkage for clustering and regression (OSCAR) provides the user with clusters based on a regression of all variables against the response (Bondell and Reich 2007).
 Because both response and explanatory variables are standardised before the analysis, only normally distributed responses and continuous explanatory variables can be employed.
-OSCAR requires specification of two control parameters (the penalisation of the $L_1$ norm and the penalization of the pair-wise $L{\infty}$ norm), which should be optimised, making OSCAR a rather computer-intensive method.
+OSCAR requires specification of two control parameters (the penalisation of the L_1 norm and the penalization of the pair-wise L{∞} norm), which should be optimised, making OSCAR a rather computer-intensive method.